|

 For additional information, please see the GlobeShots Online User Guide.

-Make sure you are opening the Mac files in The
+A: Make sure you are opening the Mac files in The

 Globes folder.
 The folder called Globes is a